aoliverio/builder-for-cakephp-2x/README.md

-# Builder is a plugin for CakePHP 2.x application
+# Builder for CakePHP 2.x